Home hero Piastri crashes out before Australian Grand Prix

 Piastri lost control when he hit the exit kerb of turn four, skidded and slammed into a barrier, damaging his right front wheel, the front wing and nose of the car.

-Third in the championship last season, Piastri said he was OK on the team radio and exited the car before walking back to the pit.
+Third in the championship last season, Piastri said he was OK on the team radio and exited the car before a dejected walk back to the pit.

 Mercedes' George Russell won the race ahead of teammate Kimi Antonelli, while Piastri's teammate and defending champion Lando Norris finished fifth.